 The household must contact the county Department of Social Services to report the loss and qualify for replacement benefits.
 Anyone who cannot contact a county social services office may call the Electronic Benefits Call Center at 1-866-719-0141.

 For more information, call 2-1-1 or go to the United Way’s N.C.
 211 site at http://www.unitedwaync.org/nc211.
 The 211 the service is free, confidential and available in any language.

 DSS in Robeson County has staff who will be at each Disaster Shelter to assist with the replacement of benefits.
 The county’s DSS also has sites throughout the county for all others who are currently receiving FNS (food stamps) to go to report their loss to receive their replacements.

-The sites will be the following locations (hours are 8 a.m. – 5 p.m.):
+The last day the sites will be open is Friday, Oct.
+20. The sites will be the following locations (hours are 8 a.m. – 5 p.m.):

 - Proctorville Community Building – 105 S Pine Street